aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 ## Specify Save Options when Conversion to HTML

-Aspose.Words allows converting a Word document to HTML using default or custom save options.
+Aspose.Words enables converting a Word document to HTML using default or custom save options.
 Few examples of custom save options are described below.

 ### Specify a Folder for Saving Resources